pebble-technologies/AXI-master-IP-SV-testbench/README.md

 Testbench, using SVA, for AXI master IP from Open-Logic library ([https://github.com/open-logic]).

 ## Introduction
-SVA assertions bring a special kind of joy to RTL verification.
+System Verilog Assertions (SVA) bring a special kind of joy to RTL verification.
 It's like setting up a series of watchdogs in your design, constantly monitoring for any behavior that deviates from your expectations.
 With SVAs, you can precisely define complex temporal relationships and corner cases, ensuring that your design behaves exactly as intended.
-The satisfaction of seeing those assertions pass, knowing that your logic is rock solid, is unmatched.
-Plus, when an assertion fails, it provides laser-focused debugging information, saving you countless hours of sifting through waveforms.
-SVAs are a verification engineer's secret weapon, bringing a sense of confidence and control to the often chaotic world of RTL design.
+The satisfaction of seeing those assertions pass, knowing that your logic is solid, is unmatched.
+Plus, when an assertion fails, it provides focused debugging information, saving you countless hours of sifting through waveforms.

 ## Description